cdev-framework/cdev-website/content/docs/tutorials/slackbot.md

 cdev deploy
 ```

-You should see that the deployment produced an Api url as output.
+You should see that the deployment produced an API url as output.

 ```
 Base API URL -> <your url>